-COLORADO SPRINGS – In light of the tragic events at STEM School Highlands Ranch, we’re taking a closer look at what school districts are doing to prepare students, staff and law enforcement for the rare threat of an active shooter situation.
+COLORADO SPRINGS – News5 is taking a closer look at what school districts are doing to prepare students, staff and law enforcement for the rare threat of an active shooter situation.

 News5 spoke with Colorado Springs District 11’s Devra Ashby, who explains, “[Children have] had to grow up in an age where this is the reality.”
 Campuses across the district regularly take place in lockdown and lockout drills in order to know what actions to take in order to stay safe and remain less visible in case of an active threat.

 Active shooter drills are a more intensive form of practice reserved for staff and law enforcement only.
 In those events, officers and actors use simulated gunfire, smoke and other elements to offer a realistic approach to safety and security planning.
 (See below for an example of this training in Pueblo.)

 “They will use our school building, they’ll work with our security staff, some of our other staff throughout the district to practice those active shooter drills when students aren’t in the school,” Ashby explained.

 The drills usually take place on the weekend – allowing districts to devote the day to training without interrupting classes, and without adding any stress to students with emotional triggers.

 But to make the situation better, the district says parents can prepare their children by having an open conversation about what to do in case of an emergency.

 “I would encourage parents and guardians to talk with their students about this type of thing. make a plan with your student,” Ashby emphasized.

 By comparison, the Pueblo Police Department partnered with District 60 earlier this year to conduct a large scale active shooter drill with student volunteers, several law enforcement agencies and a lot of noise.